Sieve Methods in Random Graph Theory: Introduction

 for some $c\in\mathbb{R}\backslash\{0\}$.

 1) If $c>0$, we have

 2) If $c<0$, we have

-\end{proposition} We will also study analogous problems for a random directed graph, and a random $k$-partite graph having diameter $2$ with $k\geq 3$, or diameter $3$ in the case of bipartite graphs.
-As we noted in Proposition \ref{cor:r2}, the bounded we obtained through the Tu\'an sieve works effectively for $c>0$, while the lower bound we obtained through the simple sieve gives a non-trivial result for $c<0$.
+\end{corollary} We will also study analogous problems for random directed graphs in the appropriate sections of this paper.
+As we noted in Corollary \ref{cor:r2}, the upper bound we obtained through the Tu\'an sieve works effectively for $c>0$, while the lower bound we obtained through the simple sieve gives a non-trivial result for $c<0$.
 It is interesting to see that the Tur\'an sieve and the simple sieve ``almost completely" complement each other in this way.